 The financial numbers in the audit report are shown only at a very summarised level.
 For more detailed information on what your money is spent on, please refer to the final monthly finance report for 2017/18 here.

-THE COUNTY OF DEVON (TEMPORARY RESTRICTION) (EIGHT TREES, STAVERTON) (NO. 2) NOTICE 2017
+THE COUNTY OF DEVON (TEMPORARY RESTRICTION) (PARKFIELD CROSS TO THORNECROFT CROSS, ASHBURTON) (NO. 5) NOTICE 2018

 TEMPORARY PROHIBITION OF THROUGH TRAFFIC & PARKING

 From MONDAY 2 JULY 2018

 Until FRIDAY 6 JULY 2018 (both dates inclusive)

 No person shall cause or permit any vehicle to proceed or wait on the sections of Affected Roads except for access to land or premises on or adjacent to those length of roads.